What Is Lead Generation? A Guide for Marketers

 - Lead generation means creating interest in your products and services by collecting customers’ contact information.
 It is useful in any type of business.

-- You can for example create lead generation websites, blogs, forms, online content, offer discounts and coupons.
+- You can for example create landing pages, blogs, forms, online content, offer discounts and coupons.
 You can use online and offline channels depending on your business model and resources.

 - Focusing on lead generation quality rather than volume is more profitable so it’s key to calculate cost per lead per campaign, sales team closing rates, and compare it against your profit.